givensuman/teletyperacer/README.md

 ### Acknowledgements

 The original [typeracer](https://play.typeracer.com/) game and concept was created by Alex Epshteyn.
 It's free to play and you should check it out if you haven't!

+The `practice` mode is heavily inspired by [monkeytype](https://monkeytype.com), another fantastic project worth your attention.